HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 apparent size of the nuclei by eroding the image.
 Image erosion is an image filter, similar to those we covered in the [filters and thresholding](filters-and-thresholding.md) lesson.
-Napari has a plugin for erosion
-`filtering > background removal > Minimum(scipy, nsbatwm)`,
+We will use scikit-image's
+[binary_erosion](
+https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.binary_erosion)
+function.
+In this lesson we will run the binary erosion function using the Napari console to enable us develop our scripting skills.
+It is also possible to run the binary erosion function through a plugin:
+`Tools > Segmentation post-processing > Binary erosion (scikit-image, nsbatwm)` if you prefer.

-however this won't work on masks.
-So we will use scikit-image's [binary_erosion]( https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.binary_erosion) function.
-The function sets a pixel to the minimum value in the neighbourhood defined by a `footprint` parameter.
+The binary erosion function sets a pixel to the minimum value in the neighbourhood defined by a `footprint` parameter.
 We'll use scikit-image's [ball]( https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.ball)